Last Updated 23/08/2021

-I thought it would be about Guiness World Record breakers mostly.
+I thought it would be about Guinness World Record breakers mostly.
 It sort of was, but much more besides, I had my eyes opened just a fraction more, yet again.
 You can book your Ripley’s New York tickets and find out more about their dozens of global sites here. (link opens in new tab)

 While the kids were marveling at 2 headed lambs and 6 legged cattle I was reading up on this guy Ripley.